harmony-one/analytics-ops/README.md

 ## Usage
 All useful commands are executed from the python CLI: `./go.py`.
-> Note that there is an assumption that the current working directory is the root of this repo.
-> Some checks are done to check for said assumption.

 1) To download the latest 2 batches of logs, execute the following command:
 ```